 Ivy International

-quality education based on trust, care and collaboration
+quality education based on Trust, Care , Collaboration and Responsibility

 Quality teacher interactions

 Research shows that purposeful adult interactions with children creates the best outcomes.
-A skilled practitioner can recognise the learning outcomes of an activity and supports and extends through sensitive interaction (scaffolding).
+A skilled practitioner can recognize the learning outcomes of an activity and supports and extends through sensitive interaction (scaffolding).

 Research based